Parca Agent requires to be run as

 Automated dependency updates

-Parca Agent supply chain uses Dependabot to constantly keep the dependencies up-to-date against any security vulnerabilities.
+Parca Agent supply chain uses Renovate and Dependabot to constantly keep the dependencies up-to-date against any security vulnerabilities.

 Report Security Vulnerabilities